heisluft/Beef-OpenGL-Header-Generator/README.md

   you can cast all ungrouped enum values with your typical `(.)` stunt.
 If you like to auto convert those ungrouped values, specify `-a` or `--autoconv` when running the generator
-- If you've included Extensions in your header generation you can use `if(OpenGl.EXTENSION) {...}` to check whether the extension is supported for the device running your program
+- If you've included Extensions in your header generation you can use `if(OpenGl.EXTENSION) {...}` to check whether the extension is supported for the device running your program.
+If you don't need this feature you can turn it off by specifying `-n` or `--noExtCheck` when running the generator